microsoft/vscode-docs/docs/csharp/package-management.md

 * Using the Command Palette (`kb(workbench.action.showCommands)`)

-* Right-clicking in the C# Dev Kit Solution explorer.
+* Right-clicking in the C# Dev Kit Solution explorer

 The following sections describe how to use each NuGet command, using both of these two methods.